-The UNC Charlotte public health program explicitly values community service.
+The UNC Charlotte Public Health Programs explicitly values community service.

-Service is valued by the university, college, and department; expectations and policies are codified at the University and college level and are a key element in annual reviews/planning and reappointment, promotion, and tenure considerations.
+Service is valued by the University, College, and Department; expectations and policies are codified at the university and college level and are a key element in annual reviews/planning and reappointment, promotion, and tenure considerations.

-The faculty, staff, and students of the UNC Charlotte public health program maintain a robust and active portfolio of community and professional service spanning the local, state, national, and international arenas.
+The faculty, staff, and students of the UNC Charlotte Public Health Programs maintain a robust and active portfolio of community and professional service spanning the local, state, national, and international arenas.